 A. Non-Interfering Claims

-Patent term adjustments are available for patents whose issuance has been delayed for an interference.
-35 U.S.C.
+Patent term adjustments may be available for patents whose issuance has been delayed for an interference.
+See pre-AIA 35 U.S.C.
 154(b)(1)(C)(i).
 A claim that does not interfere, by definition, is directed to a patentably distinct invention compared to a claim that does interfere.
 Leaving a non-interfering claim in an application going into an interference creates an unwarranted delay in the issuance of claims to the non-interfering subject matter.
 As far as the public and the Office are concerned, there is no justification for not issuing the non-interfering claims promptly.
-An exception exists if the claims are already term limited, as would be the case for an application subject to a terminal disclaimer or a reissue application (see 35 U.S.C.
+An exception exists if the claims are already term limited, as would be the case for an application subject to a terminal disclaimer or a reissue application (see pre-AIA 35 U.S.C.
 154(b)(1)(C) (referring to issuance of the original patent)).